 - 9.5% superannuation

-We are currently seeking to recruit for the following positions:
+We are currently accepting applications for the following vacancies:

 Manager - Family Services

 A full time ongoing vacancy is currently available for a qualified and experienced leader to oversee operational aspects of a range of programs within our Family Services Unit.
 To be successful in this role, candidates will have experience and knowledge of service delivery in the social and community sector; with an understanding of Aboriginal culture and the challenges encountered by the Aboriginal community members who may access child, youth, and family services.
 This position will provide effective daily management to achieve service and program targets and objectives that reflect the social and cultural needs of the community, with a focus on quality system and continuous improvement based management, and person-centred care and services.

 We are seeking expressions of interest from the community for the following volunteering opportunities:

 The Aboriginal Community Justice Program was officially created in 1988 by the Victorian Government with funding through Victoria Police to provide support to Aboriginal people whilst in custody and for Justice related matters.
 The ACJP is a community based initiative which provides cultural support to our community and individuals needing support in Justice related matters.
 The ACJP is involved in preventative initiatives as well as providing direct support through a “Call Out” service to community members held in police custody.

 The Call Out element of the ACJP is a community-led program of volunteers who work on a 24-7 call out roster when our community members are brought into police custody and ask for cultural support.

 This is a rewarding opportunity to support our community who need us when they find themselves in the justice system.
 Volunteers are provided with training as well as the required resources to attend call outs when they are on call.
 This opportunity can fit flexibly around your availability.
 If you would like to know more or express your interest please contact our justice team on 03 5292 9800 or email email@example.com